abrahamayegba/pocket/README.md

 [![Pocket App](./src/public/pocket.png)](https://pocketapp-beta.vercel.app/)

-**Pocket** is a progressive web application (PWA) built with Next.js, designed to help users invest at the perfect time by leveraging insights from a network of industry insiders.
+**Pocket** is a website built with Next.js, designed to help users invest at the perfect time by leveraging insights from a network of industry insiders.
 This intuitive app provides valuable information to maximize profits and avoid losses by knowing exactly when to buy and sell.

 ## Features